History of bread: Egypt

+Yeast and oven in antiquity

-The most common source of leavening in antiquity was to retain a piece of dough (with sugar and water in) from the previous day to utilize as a form of sourdough starter.
-Pliny the Elder reported that the Gauls and Iberians used the foam skimmed from beer to produce "a lighter kind of bread than other peoples."
+The most common source of leavening in antiquity was to retain a piece of dough from the previous day to utilize as a form of sourdough starter.
+Pliny the Elder reported that the Gauls and Iberians used the foam skimmed from beer to produce "a lighter kind of bread than other peoples".
 Parts of the ancient world that drank wine instead of beer used a paste composed of grape must and flour that was allowed to begin fermenting, or wheat bran steeped in wine, as a source for yeast.
-Also, different forms of currency were exchanged in Ancient Egypt before they began using coinage in the First Millennium BC.
+Also, different forms of currency were exchanged in Ancient Egypt before they began using coinage in the first millennium BC.
 Until this time, they did not rely on silver or gold, but instead exchanged everyday goods.
 For the poor, bread and beer were used to pay subsistence workers.

 The idea of a free-standing oven that could be pre-heated, with a door for access, appears to have been Greek.

+Americas

-In the Americas, the Mayans were known as "the men of corn" and used that corn to create things like tortillas, tamales, and other breads.
+In the Americas, the Mayans were known as "the men of corn" and used that corn to create foods such as tortillas, tamales, and other breads.
 The people of modern-day Mexico have adopted these traditions, making corn and bread a popular part of Mexican dishes.